axemonkey/blog.clivemurray.com/src/posts/2025/font-hard.md

 > “Fonts are made by the human hand, painstakingly drawn over months or sometimes years, and engineered to perform perfectly.
 This is what you’re paying for when you license a font: Not just the letters on the screen, but the time and care the designer put into it, often the result of a lifelong dedication to the craft.”

 Sometimes these things are damned expensive, too.
-A full set of Helvetica Neue licenses will set you back ~£460.
+A full set of Helvetica Now[^helnow] licenses will set you back ~£550.
 This kind of thing is taken care of for you if you work at a design agency (or at least it damned well should be), but for the average Joe with a laptop in a coffee shop mooching on the free wifi, it might be a little prohibitive.

 So, there are two paths you can go by[^stairway].
 You can take the easy route and just use whatever you like, download the trial version of whatever it is and never buy a license, just get on with it, because who’s really going to care?
 Or even notice?
 Probably no-one, it’s true.
-Unless your website suddenly goes viral or your band suddenly gets signed to a mega-deal or whatever, the thing you’re using your pirated fonts for is going to go utterly unnoticed and no-one will care one jot.
+It *is* software piracy, but unless your website suddenly goes viral or your band suddenly gets signed to a mega-deal or whatever, the thing you’re using your pirated fonts for is extremely likely to go utterly unnoticed and no-one will care one jot.
 Not one whit.
 Not a dickybird.
 The tree will fall in the forest and no-one will hear.
 Sure.
 Great.
 Well done.

 *Or*, you can… *not* do that.

 And this is the way I am going now.
 As I’ve covered earlier in this Ted Talk, there are free open source alternatives that look awesome for just about anything, if you just take a little time to look for them.
 Or perhaps cheap fonts are worth your time?
 Some of the fonts I mentioned earlier are around $20 for a commercial license.
 If the thing you’re doing is making you money, maybe buy a license for the font, and help the designer to be able to make their next one.

 And, you know.
-You can feel good about it.
+You can feel good about it too.

+---

 ## A Good Day to Font Hard

 This won’t apply to everyone.
 If you’re an actual graphic designer, then your standards will likely be higher than mine and these cheap/free alternatives might not quite cut it.
 But then, if it’s your profession, you should pay for the tools you use.

-But if you’re an amateur knocking stuff up at home, for whatever reason, you can find good typefaces on the web for free that meet your needs.
+But if you’re an amateur knocking stuff up at home for whatever reason, you can find good typefaces on the web for free that meet your needs.
 You don’t have to just use whatever is on your computer, and you don’t always have to load up Google Fonts[^googlefonts] and spend an afternoon scrolling through endless lists (lists that contain Lobster and Papyrus, for shit’s sake).

 *Nobody* needs Lobster or Papyrus.

 --c.

 **P.S.** Sorry, what was that?
 You have a question?
 Why all the **Die Hard** references?
 Well, it’s like this, see.
 When I was trying to come up with a title for this, I typed “Font Harder” and it just spiralled from there.
-Plus, [it’s Christmas](https://news.sky.com/story/is-die-hard-a-christmas-film-the-public-have-spoken-and-you-might-not-like-the-result-13478136).
+Plus [it’s Christmas](https://news.sky.com/story/is-die-hard-a-christmas-film-the-public-have-spoken-and-you-might-not-like-the-result-13478136).

 **P.P.S.** Those original eight fonts, in case you were wondering: